-Solar Water Pumping Programme
+Solar Water Pumping Programme (SolarMUS)

 The burden of water collection falls mainly on women and children who spend several hours each day carrying water along steep, dangerous slopes.
 Often women can only collect enough water for 10 litres per person which is well below the 45 litres per person per day recommended by the World Health Organisation.

 SolarMUS is Renewable World’s largest and highest impact programme.
 This simple system uses solar energy to pump water to storage tanks in hilltop communities, which then uses gravity to transport the water for washing, cooking and agricultural purposes.
 The potential to lift water over 200 vertical metres with equipment lifetimes of up to 20 years makes SolarMUS a highly practical solution.
 To date, we have delivered 29 SolarMUS, lifting an incredible 436,843 litres of water per day (enough water for 7,000 showers) to a total of 8,475 people.

 - Average £240 increase in annual household income